 With the diary entry feature, you can make entries throughout the day about how you are feeling.
 You can note how your day is going, any noticeable cues or what your surroundings are.
 This is especially useful if you are aware of your habit as well.
 The diary feature also allows you to add pictures to your entry.
 This is a great feature if you are making dietary changes for weight management.

 Another great feature is the nutrition tracker, which has built-in food selections.
 You can log your daily meals and snacks throughout the day.
 This is beneficial when someone is looking to make changes to their diet.
 This is regardless of whether their new habit change is to have healthier meals.
-Examples can include to eat more fruit daily, or for weight management.
+Examples can include eating more fruit daily, or weight management.

 The reports feature is a great feature that can provide a lot of insight into your behavior change.
 It takes information you have logged into your care plan features (i.e. diary, nutrition, symptoms etc.) and generates a report.
 This report will show any correlation between the details you logged.
 For example, if you experience a symptom related to food.